On Maximal Green Sequences For Type A Quivers: Introduction

-Additionally, even for cases where the existence of maximal green sequences is known, the problem of exhibiting, classifying or counting maximal green sequences, even for type $\mathbb{A}$ is still open.
-(By a quiver of type $\mathbb{A}$, we mean any quiver \emph{mutation-equivalent} to an orientation of a type $\mathbb{A}$ Dynkin diagram.)
-See \cite{BDP} for work on this for cluster algebras of type $\mathbb{A}$ for small rank.
-In the case where $Q$ is acyclic, one can find a maximal green sequence of length $\big|Q_0\big|$ by mutating at sources and iterating until all vertices have been mutated exactly once.
-However, even in the smallest non-acyclic case, e.g. $\mathbb{A}_3$, the smallest maximal green sequence is of length 4 and describing the collection of maximal green sequences is mysterious.
-See Section \ref{Sec:A3} for more details.
-With an eye towards better understanding such sequences, in this paper we \emph{explicitly} construct a maximal green sequence for every quiver of type $\mathbb{A}$.
+Even for cases where the existence of maximal green sequences is known (e.g. for \emph{quivers of type} $\mathbb{A}$), the problem of exhibiting, classifying or counting maximal green sequences has been challenging and serves as our motivation.
+By a quiver of type $\mathbb{A}$, we mean any quiver that is \emph{mutation-equivalent} to an orientation of a type $\mathbb{A}$ Dynkin diagram.
+In the case where $Q$ is acyclic, one can find a maximal green sequence whose length is the number of vertices of $Q$, by mutating at sources and iterating until all vertices have been mutated exactly once.
+In general, maximal green sequences must have length at least the number of vertices of $Q$.
+However, even for the smallest non-acyclic quiver, i.e. the oriented 3-cycle (of type $\mathbb{A}_3$), a shortest maximal green sequence is of length 4.
+(While we were in the process of revising this paper, it was shown in \cite{CDRSW} that the shortest possible length of a maximal green sequence for a quiver $Q$ of type $\mathbb{A}_n$ is $n+t$ where $t = \#\{\text{3-cycles of $Q$}\}$.
+See Remark~\ref{cormierresult1} and Sections~\ref{Sec:OtherSurf} and \ref{Sec:Enum} for more details.)
+With a goal of gaining a better understanding of such sequences, in this paper we \emph{explicitly} construct a maximal green sequence for every quiver of type $\mathbb{A}$.
+As any triangulation of the disk with $n+3$ marked points on the boundary defines a quiver of type $\mathbb{A}_n$, our construction shows that the disk belongs to the set of surfaces each of whose triangulations define a quiver admitting a maximal green sequence.
+We remark that the latter result has also been proved in \cite{CDRSW} by constructing maximal green sequences of type $\mathbb{A}_n$ quivers of shortest possible length.
+Additionally, the maximal green sequences constructed in \cite{CDRSW} are almost never the same as the maximal green sequences constructed in this paper.